use cases of blockchain in different industries globally

 The applications of blockchain technology in finance aim to increase transaction speed, improve security, and reduce costs.
 The trending technology enables faster international transactions by eliminating intermediaries.
 Ripple, a blockchain network, allows banks and financial institutions to process real-time cross-border payments more efficiently.

 Blockchain is also used in decentralized finance platforms like Aave and Compound.
-They enable users to interact with cryptocurrencies without relying on traditional financial intermediaries
+They enable users to interact with cryptocurrencies without relying on traditional financial intermediaries.

 As an IT outsourcing vendor, Acropolium has also witnessed blockchain use cases in finance.
 Our client, a crypto exchange developer, requested to integrate blockchain into their software for more transparency and data security.
 In just four months, the platform saw a 43% user base growth, a 44% rise in daily trading volume, and a 30% cut in infrastructure maintenance costs after migrating to a SaaS-based system.